tock/tock/doc/Design.md

-1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repository (e.g. the Titan port is out of tree but its `h1b` create is the equivalent here).
+1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repository (e.g. the Titan port is out of tree but its `h1b` crate is the equivalent here).
 These drivers have implementations that are specific to the hardware of a particular microcontroller.
 Ideally, their implementation is fairly simple, and they merely adhere to a common interface (a HIL).
 That's not always the